rchtsang/ecs171-HAR/README.md

 All models can be found in the `models` directory.
 They are subdivided into the different models that we implemented, as well as a folder `phone_accel`, which contains the subset of data from the WISDM dataset that we used for model testing and training.
 More information about each model as well as their results can be found in the corrosponding directories and/or notebooks.

+- Artificial Neural Network
+- k-Nearest Neighbors
+- Logistic Regression
+- Random Forest

+Note: spectral-nn was an attempt to preprocess the raw data into spectral and cepstral features.
+The feature extraction worked, but unfortunately did not perform well under simple sklearn MLPClassifier, likely due to problems with the dataset sampline rate.
+This has been noted in the report as well.

 ### Web App

 The `webapp` folder contains the relevent code to run our web app demo.
 The `README.md` inside that folder contains instructions for running it.
 It does not implement all of the models and has a separate, modified copy of the ANN implementation for integration with a javascript backend.